nickswalker/nickwalker.us/collections/_posts/2024-10-06-acm-dl-fake-dois.md

 ---
-title: "The ACM Digital Library has a Fake DOI Problem"
+title: "The ACM Digital Library Has a Fake DOI Problem"
 date: 2024-10-06 12:00 -0600
 type: blog
 featured: false